Chart Color Schemes

 An assessment of population growth drivers in Davidson reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Davidson's population is estimated at around 2,790 people.
-This reflects an increase of 65 people since the 2021 Census, which reported a population of 2,725 people.
-The current estimate is inferred from AreaSearch's validation of addresses and examination of the latest ERP data release by ABS (June 2024), resulting in a resident population estimate of 2,785.
-This population level equates to a density ratio of 1,107 persons per square kilometer.
-Over the past decade, Davidson has shown resilient growth patterns with a compound annual growth rate of 0.5%, outpacing its SA4 region.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population of the Davidson statistical area (Lv2) is around 2,800.
+This figure reflects a growth of 75 people since the 2021 Census, which reported a population of 2,725.
+The current estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS (June 2024).
+The resident population was estimated at 2,792 in Jun 2024, indicating a growth rate of 2.8% from the Census date.
+This results in a density ratio of approximately 1,111 persons per square kilometer, aligning with averages seen across similar areas assessed by AreaSearch.
+Over the past decade (2015-2025), Davidson has demonstrated a compound annual growth rate of 0.5%, outperforming its SA4 region.

 Frequently Asked Questions - Population